Oil prices soar after progress on massive US stimulus bill | ExBulletin

 Oil prices soar after progress on massive US stimulus bill

-SINGAPORE (Reuters) – Oil prices rose more than a dollar on Monday amid optimism in the global economy thanks to progress on a huge US stimulus package and hopes of improving demand for oil as vaccines are deployed.
+Oil prices rose by more than a dollar on Monday amid optimism in the global economy thanks to the progress of a huge US stimulus package and hopes of improving demand for oil as vaccines are deployed.

-FILE PHOTO: A 3D printed oil pump jack is seen in front of the stock chart displayed in this illustrative image, April 14, 2020.
-REUTERS / Dado Ruvic / Illustration

 Brent futures for May rose $ 1.07, or 1.7%, to $ 65.49 a barrel at 0042 GMT.
 The April contract expired on Friday.